-A person whose leave to enter or remain has been extended under section 3C of the 1971 Act may satisfy the definition of a person with leave to enter or remain / person with leave to enter or remain as a protected person/protected partner as set out in Schedule 1 of the 2017 Regulations and Schedule 2 of the 2018 Regulations.
-Whether such a person is an eligible student or qualifies for any particular type of support available for AY 21/22 will be determined in accordance with the provisions of those Regulations, as will the amount of support, if any, payable to that person.
+In our view a person whose leave to enter or remain has been extended under section 3C of the 1971 Act could still, potentially, satisfy the definition of a "person with leave to enter or remain" as set out in Schedule 1 of the 2017 Regulations and Schedule 3 of the 2018 Regulations.
+Whether such a person is an eligible student or qualifies for any particular type of support available for AY 20/21 will of course need to be determined in accordance with the provisions of those Regulations, as will the amount of support, if any, payable to that person.

 The Home Office have advised that SFW may send their requests to their Evidence and Enquiries (E&E) unit by fax.
 SFW needs to be registered with the unit.
 Their telephone enquiry unit can also be contacted.
 If they are unable to deal with the enquiry, SFW would then need to contact the Immigration and National Enquiry Bureau.
-Fax and telephone numbers for these units can be obtained by email at ssin\queries@slc.co.uk.
+Fax and telephone numbers for these units can be obtained by email at ssin_queries@slc.co.uk.
 Please note this is for SFW staff only.